gardener/gardener/docs/proposals/20-ha-control-planes.md

 <img src="assets/multizone-multinode.png" style="width:450px;height:250px">

-When the constraints defined above are applied then the following was the findings:
+When the constraints defined above were applied, the following findings were made:
 * Both constraints are evaluated in `conjunction` and the scheduling is done as expected.
 * TSC behaves correctly till replicas=5.
-Beyond that TSC fails.
+Beyond that, TSC fails.
 This was reported as an issue [kubernetes#109364](https://github.com/kubernetes/kubernetes/issues/109364)

 </details>